mWater/mwater-expressions/docs/Schema and Types.md

 * `id[]`: array of primary keys of another table.
 Include `idTable` field

 Special column types:
-* `join`: not a columns per se, but link to one or N rows in another table
+* `join`: not a column per se, but link to one or N rows in another table
 * `section`: has contents which is list of other columns/sections
 * `expr`: DEPRECATED.
 Use expr field but set to actual type.
 Can be aggregate or individual expression